 Our pediatric dentists are big sports fans, but they also understand that high contact activities are associated with a number of risks.
 It’s our goal to avoid dental injuries by teaching kids and parents about proper equipment and protection.
 While most sports organizations do have safety regulations in place, many don’t take any precautions for dental safety.

 On the bright side, there are easy ways to prevent dental emergencies.
 We consider our patients a part of our dental family, so we want them and their families to have access to sports-safety resources.
-In this guide, we’ll outline ways to protect your child’s teeth and keep them safe whenever they engage in high contact sports.
+In this guide, we’ll outline ways to protect your child’s teeth and keep them safe whenever they engage in high-contact sports.
 One cautionary step can save you from a lot of stress!

 If you’re not sure what a mouthguard is, it is a piece of athletic equipment that covers the upper teeth.
 It’s made of durable but flexible material that is designed to protect against broken teeth, cut lips, and other damage.
 Mouthguards should fit the teeth and mouth comfortably, so the user can still communicate and breathe normally.

 There are tons of opportunities for kids of all ages to join a soccer team in Katy, TX.
 We have multiple soccer clubs and programs in Katy, such as the SG1 Soccer Club, the Katy Youth Soccer Club, i9 Sports, Fun Fair Positive Soccer, CF10 Soccer Academy, YMCA Youth Soccer, and Memorial Indoor Soccer Academy.
 Some require tryouts while others are open to all.
-There are also lots of summer programs and camps for kids who want to hone in on their coordination and skills before playing competitively.
+There are also lots of summer programs and camps for kids who want to hone their coordination and skills before playing competitively.

 Though no hands are allowed in the game, players can use any other body part to manipulate the ball, making head injuries quite common.
-Players often get involved in player to head collisions or ball to head collisions.
+Players often get involved in player-to-head collisions or ball-to-head collisions.
 Typically, soccer equipment for kids only consists of cleats, high socks, and shin guards.
 Goalkeepers probably get the most protection because balls are literally kicked in their direction, but most other players don’t get any protection for the head.

 While they can’t prevent concussions, mouthguards can absorb the impact of a blow to stop the teeth from being damaged.
 They can also protect other players from the wearer’s teeth.
 Not all players use mouthguards in soccer, but you may want to get one for your child if they play in an aggressive league or they have braces.